Skip to main content

 Contracts

-A description of any contract (including its duration but excluding the consideration) which is made between the public body of which you are a member and a firm in which you are a partner, or an undertaking in which you are a director or in which you have shares:
+A description of any contract (including its duration but excluding the consideration) which is made between the public body of which they are a member and a firm in which they are a partner, or an undertaking in which they are a director or in which they have shares:

 Houses, land, and buildings